devopsengineerDan/Daniel_project/Backup.md

 👉 LINUX OPERATING SYSTEM DISTRIBUTIONS

 @@@@@@@@@@@@
-    For Debian / Ubuntu: .deb packages installed by apt and dpkg For Rocky / Fedora / RHEL: .rpm packages installed by yum, dnf for Fedora For openSUSE: .rpm packages installed by zypper For Arch: .aur packages installed by pacman
-    For FreeBSD: .txz packages installed by pkg
+    For Debian / Ubuntu: .deb packages installed by apt or apt-get and dpkg Package Management System For Rocky / Fedora / RHEL: .rpm packages installed by yum for redhat, dnf for Fedora Package Management System For openSUSE: .rpm packages installed by zypper Package Management System For Arch: .aur packages installed by pacman Package Management System For FreeBSD: .txz packages installed by pkg Package Management System
 @@@@@@@@@@@@